 - Supports parallelism for upload and multi transfer for download

 - A 1GB upload will result in 1GB of data being uploaded to storage nodes across the network based on the S3 standard

 Navigate to the Access page within your project and then click on Create S3 Credentials.
 A modal window will pop up where you should enter a name for this access grant.

 Assign the permissions you want this access grant to have, then click on Encrypt My Access:

 Enter the Encryption Passphrase you used for your other access grants.
 If this is your first access grant, we strongly encourage you to use a mnemonic phrase as your encryption passphrase.
 (The GUI automatically generates one on the client-side for you)

 Click either on the Copy to clipboard link or Download .txt and then confirm that you copied your Encryption Phrase to a safe place.

 Click the Create my Access link to finish generating of S3 credentials.

 Copy your Access Key, Secret Key, and Endpoint to a safe location or download them.
 We’ll be using this shortly!

 Storj does not know or store your encryption passphrase.
-However, if you are still reluctant to enter your passphrase into our web application, that’s completely understandable, and you should go back to the main Access page and select Create Keys for CLI and follow these instructions.
+However, if you are still reluctant to enter your passphrase into our web application, that’s completely understandable, and you should select Continue in CLI and follow

 Now that your S3 Browser client is downloaded and installed and you’ve generated and saved your S3 Gateway Credentials, it’s time to configure S3 Browser to interface with your Storj DCS bucket.